olivierpi974/olivierpi974/README.md

 - 👋 Hi, Welcome on my GitHub!
 I'am thrilled about data science and data analyse.
   I am working on hands-on projects to build my kwnoledge on this field.
+  Transitioning from a dedicated science educator to a passionate data scientist, I bring a unique perspective that combines analytical rigor with effective communication.

   My main projects are: